 The proposed amendment to our Certificate of Incorporation to effect the Reverse Stock Split, as more fully described below, will effect the Reverse Stock Split but will not change the number of authorized shares of Common Stock or preferred stock, or the par value of Common Stock or preferred stock.
-Although the primary purpose of the proposed Reverse Stock Split is to enable the Company to regain compliance with \$1.00 per share minimum bid price, the Board of Directors also considers it to be in the best interest of the Company to have a sufficient number of shares of Common Stock available for issuance in order to provide the Company with business and financing flexibility in the future.
-In addition, the Board of Directors also believes in the importance of stock-based compensation and benefits plans to align employee and stockholder interests and to continue to attract and retain the services of outstanding employees.
-Common Stock may be issued by the Company in connection with future acquisitions, strategic business collaborations, equity financings or upon conversion or exchange of outstanding securities.
-The Company is also obligated to reserve shares for issuance to certain existing investors.
-Except as described in this paragraph, we do not have any current plans, arrangements or understandings relating to the issuance of any additional shares of authorized Common Stock that will become available following the Reverse Stock Split.
+Although the primary purpose of the proposed Reverse Stock Split is to enable the Company to regain compliance with \$1.00 per share minimum bid price for continued listing, the Board of Directors also considers it to be in the best interest of the Company to have a sufficient number of shares of Common Stock available for issuance in order to provide the Company with business and financing flexibility in the future.
+The Company does not, however, currently have any specific plans, arrangements or understandings relating to the issuance of any additional shares of authorized Common Stock that will become available following the Reverse Stock Split.